nachocaru/xaprb.com/content/blog/2008-03-29-going-to-postgresql-conference-east.md

   - MySQL
   - PostgreSQL
 ---
-I&#8217;m heading out to [PostgreSQL Conference East][1] in a few hours.
-Alas, I missed the first day but I&#8217;ll be there all day tomorrow.
+I'm heading out to [PostgreSQL Conference East][1] in a few hours.
+Alas, I missed the first day but I'll be there all day tomorrow.
 I hope to learn, meet people, and generally participate in goodness.

-And no, I&#8217;m not an expert in PostgreSQL as I am in MySQL, but I have always held it in very high esteem.
+And no, I'm not an expert in PostgreSQL as I am in MySQL, but I have always held it in very high esteem.
 I am not going to try to spread the MySQL-ness into the PostgreSQL camp :-)

 See you there.